-Nature of action Production of energy from RES Sector Manufacturing and construction GHG CO 2 , CH 2 , N 2 O Description Quantitative targets - minimum 934 TJ by 2020; - maximum 3,221 TJ by 2030.
-Progress indicators - capacity of solar collectors or biogas installations in operation, MW; - amount of energy produced from agricultural and wood waste, TJ; - the quantity of liquid biofuel (bioethanol and biodiesel used), TJ; - GHG emissions reductions, CO2 tons eq.
+1 Nature of action Production of energy from RES Sector Manufacturing and construction GHG CO_2 , $CH{\psi}N_2O$ Description Quantitative targets - minimum 934 TJ by 2020; - maximum 3,221 TJ by 2030.
+Progress indicators - capacity of solar collectors or biogas installations in operation, MW; - amount of energy produced from agricultural and wood waste, TJ; - the quantity of liquid biofuel (bioethanol and biodiesel used), TJ; - GHG emissions reductions, CO 2 tons eq.
 Methodologies - provide advantageous credit lines to motivate the manufacturing and construction industry to build solar collector plants, biogas production plants to produce heat/steam; - set up financial/fiscal support mechanisms for companies developing and implementing technological processes based on the use of renewable energy; - GHG emissions reduction estimates will be calculated based on replaced fuel or energy compared to the baseline scenario (BAU), on a case-by-case basis, as well as the default emission factors set in the 2006 IPCC Guidelines, or country specific emission factors.
 The BAU shall take into account the methodologies provided by the CDM mechanism.
-Assumptions - at least 20% of the energy consumed by the sector will be renewable energy; - at least 69GWh will be produced from green energy as a result of the "green" energy production support69; - energy consumption in the sector will decrease by at least 20TJ as a result of a 1% annual increase in energy efficiency during 2020-203050; - 10% of the burned fuels will be bio diesel and bioethanol; - energy intensity will reduce by 10%.
+Assumptions - at least 20% of the energy consumed by the sector will be renewable energy; - at least 69GWh will be produced from green energy as a result of the "green" energy production support; - energy consumption in the sector will decrease by at least 20TJ as a result of a 1% annual increase in energy efficiency during 2020-2030%; - 10% of the burned fuels will be bio diesel and bioethanol; - energy intensity will reduce by 10%.
 Goals - enhance energy security; - reduce GHG emissions.
-Undertaken steps the Law on Renewable Energy was approved in 2007 and in 2016 it was replaced by the Law on Promotion of the Use of Renewable Energy, updated in March 201851; the Law on Energy Efficiency was approved in 2010-3; the National Energy Efficiency Program 2011-2020 was approved in 201153; the Energy Strategy 2030 was published in 201353; the Government approved the National Action Plan for Renewable Energy for the years 2013-2020 in 2013; the National Development Strategy on a proved in 2014: 8 solutions for growth and poverty reduction.
-Law no. 166/2012, amended by no. 121/201455; the Low Emissions Development Strategy of the Republic of Moldova until 20307 was approved in 201754; the Yational Action Plan for Energy Efficiency for 2016-2018 was approved in 201754; the "Green" Economy Promotion Program in the Republic of Moldova for 2018-2020 and the Action Plan for its implementation were approved in 201756.
+Undertaken steps - the Law on Renewable Energy was approved in 2010 and in 2016 it was replaced by the Law on Promotion of the Use of Renewable Energy, updated in March 2018 the Law on Energy Efficiency was approved in 2010 and in 2010 the National Energy Efficiency Program 2011-2020 was approved in 2011; the Energy Strategy 2030 was published in 2013; the Energy Strategy 2030 was published in 2013; the Government approved the National Action Plan for Renewable Energy for the years 2013-2020 in 2013; the Mational Development Strategy was approved in 2014; 8 solutions for growth and poverty reduction.
+Law no. 166/2012, amended by no. 121/2014; the Low Emissions Development Strategy of the Republic of Moldova until 2030 was approved in March 2017; the National Action Plan for Energy Efficiency for 2016-2018 was approved in 2017; the "Green" Economy Promotion Program in the Republic of Moldova for 2018-2020 and the Action Plan for its implementation were approved in 2017.
 Planned steps - approve the new Law on Energy Efficiency in 2018; - new amendments to the Law on the Promotion of the Use of Renewable Energy will come into force in 2018.
-Implementation progress Outputs Several enterprises such as SA Basarabia Nord, SRL Verisin, Baiur-Agro, SprinAgroLaiola SRL, Ungheni Vin SA, Podgoria Vin SRL, JLCAGRO-MAIAC, Villa Verde, Nufarul SRL, Orhei Vit etc. have implemented energy efficiency projects during 2012-2017 (ex. steam production from biomass based boilers, biogas production and use in thermal energy production processes, installing solar collectors and heat pumps, etc.) with the support of European MoSEFF57 and GGF TAF58 (Green Growth Fund Technical Assistance Facility), allowing to implement advanced production technologies; some companies have integrated solar collector systems in their production operation.
-Estimated emission reduc- tions - minimum 60.22 kt CO 2 by 2020; - maximum 220.5 kt CO 2 to 2030.
+Implementation progress Outputs - Several enterprises such as SA Basarabia Nord, SRL Verisin, Baiur-Agro, SprinAgroLaiola SRL, Ungheni Vin SA, Podgoria Vin SRL, JLCAGRO-MAIAC, Villa Verde, Nufarul SRL, Orhei Vit etc. have implemented energy efficiency projects during 2012-2017 (ex. steam production from biomass based boilers, biogas production and use in thermal energy production processes, installing solar collectors and heat pumps, etc.) with the support of European MoSEFF 57 and GGF TAF 58 (Green Growth Fund Technical Assistance Facility), allowing to implement advanced production technologies; - some companies have integrated solar collector systems in their production operation.
+Estimated emission reductions - minimum 60.22 kt $\rm CO_2$ by 2020; - maximum 220.5 kt $\rm CO_2$ to 2030.